Leading Remainer Dominic Grieve insists he is not part of anti-Brexit conspiracy

 “The meeting had been called by one of my Conservative colleagues to discuss how the process of Brexit was unfolding and to seek a briefing from me as to how I thought the dynamics were playing out in Parliament.”

-Mr Grieve said he believed the meeting had been held at the European Commission’s London office in Smith Square because it was organised by an MEP.
+Mr Grieve said he believed the meeting had been held at Europe House in Smith Square because it was organised by an MEP.

+The building is used by the European Parliament as well as the European Commission, which said it had nothing to do with the meeting.

 “Look at my lectures, go on my website, have a look at what I have to say about how I see the current dynamics of Brexit and the problems associated with it and the problems of trying to bring this to satisfactory conclusion.”